jamesheald/COIN/README.md

 end
 ```
-Note that the adaptation property should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and the number of adaptation measurements should be the same for all participants (the *n*th average adaptation measurement is the average *n*th adaptation measurement across participants).
+The adaptation property should be a vector with one element per trial (use NaN on trials where adaptation was not measured), and the number of adaptation measurements should be the same for all participants (the *n*th average adaptation measurement is the average *n*th adaptation measurement across participants).

 After the object array has been created, call the objective_COIN method:
 ```